The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Degenerate plasma in flat spacetime

 In order to arrive at the Eq. (\ref{ElectronNumberDensityFull0}), we have used two very useful relations $(\partial k_F/\partial \mu) = (\mu/k_F)$ and $(\partial \kfb^2/\partial \mu) = 2 k_F$.
 The Eq. (\ref{ElectronNumberDensityFull0}) can be solved in a straightforward manner to result

 where the \emph{fine structure constant} is $\alpha = e^2/4\pi$ in natural units.
 By using the chemical potential $\mu$ which comes naturally in the partition function (\ref{PartionFunction0}), we have defined a dimensionless parameter $d_{+} \equiv 2 d \mu$.
-The parameter $d_{+}$ characterizes the associated length scale with the electron-nuclei interaction and it needs to be fixed by separate consideration (see FIG. \ref{fig:number-density}).
-Now the mass density of the system is given by
+The parameter $d_{+}$ characterizes the associated length scale with the electron-nuclei interaction and it needs to be fixed by separate consideration (see Fig. \ref{fig:number-density}).